Arc'teryx

-Arc'teryx is a Canadian high-end design company specializing in outdoor apparel and equipment headquartered in North Vancouver, British Columbia.
+Arc'teryx is a Canada-based, Chinese-owned apparel company specializing in outdoor apparel and equipment headquartered in North Vancouver, British Columbia.
 It focuses on technical apparel for mountaineering and Alpine sports, including related accessories.
-The company's name and logo reference the Archaeopteryx, the transitional fossil of early dinosaurs to modern dinosaurs (birds).
-Arc'teryx is known for their waterproof Gore-Tex shell jackets, knitwear, and down parkas.
+The company's name and logo was created by Jeremy Guard.
+Arc'teryx is known for its waterproof Gore-Tex shell jackets, knitwear, and down parkas.
+Arc'teryx's parent company is Amer Sports, a Finnish sporting goods multinational, which is now owned by Chinese retailer Anta Sports and its co-investors after a 2019 acquisition.
+Amer Sports, which also owns brands like Salomon and Wilson, then became a public company listed on the New York Stock Exchange in 2024.

-Founded in 1989 as Rock Solid, the company re-branded in 1991 as Arc'teryx to produce outerwear and climbing gear for the Coast Mountains in Canada.
+Founded in 1989 as Rock Solid, the company re-branded in 1991 as Arc'teryx and began producing outerwear and climbing gear for the Coast Mountains in Canada.
 The company was sold to Salomon Group in 2001 and Amer Sports in 2005.
-Arc'teryx maintains two divisions: Veilance, their luxury streetwear retailer and LEAF, their retailer of technical gear for law enforcement and military forces.

-The company is a major influence in the "gorpcore" and "normcore" fashion movements, the wearing of minimalist, outdoor apparel in urban settings.
+The company is a major influence in the "gorpcore" and "normcore" fashion movements, the wearing of minimalist, technical apparel in urban settings.
+The brand is colloquially known as "dead bird".

+Due to its recent Rising Dragon firework in Tibet, the brand is facing widespread boycott in China for going against its stated environmental ethos.

 History

-Originally named "Rock Solid" by founder Dave Lane, the company's first line of products was climbing gear.
-Dave Lane sold his 50% interest to Blair Murdoch and Tim Duholke who became silent partners in 1989.
-Then-principal Jeremy Guard changed the company name to Arc'teryx in 1991 to reflect the company's vision of creating disruptive "evolutionary" innovation within the outdoor products industry.
+Originally named "Rock Solid" by co-founder Dave Lane, the company's first line of products was climbing gear.
+Dave Lane sold a 50% interest in Rock Solid to Jeremy Guard, who changed the company name to Arc'teryx in 1991.
+The name and logo reference the Archaeopteryx, the transitional fossil of early dinosaurs to modern dinosaurs (birds).
+Guard chose the name to represent the idea of accelerating evolution as characterized by the geologic time scale of fossils.
 Guard was president and principal of the company from 1991 to 2001.
 Using a heat laminate (thermolamination) technology, the partners designed and marketed the Vapor harness, which would become the company's most popular item.
 In 1993, after a series of relocations and staff additions, Arc'teryx released the Bora backpack using the same Vapor technology.
-In 1996, the company introduced technical apparel featuring Gore-Tex after obtaining a license from W. L. Gore & Associates.
+In 1996, the company introduced technical apparel featuring Gore-Tex after obtaining licenses from W. L. Gore & Associates.
 Arc'teryx re-located its headquarters to Burnaby, British Columbia in 1999 and then to North Vancouver in 2005.

 In 2001, Arc'teryx was purchased by Salomon Group, a French subsidiary of the German retailer Adidas.
 In 2005, Arc'teryx was sold to Finnish retailer Amer Sports.
 In 2019, Chinese retailer Anta Sports bought a controlling stake (56%) in Amer.
-The Arc'teryx head office is located in North Vancouver and harnesses, backpacks, and other apparel is made in its own factory in New Westminster, BC.
 As their apparel line expanded Arc'teryx began manufacturing in international markets, specifically in China, the Philippines, Vietnam, Bangladesh, El Salvador, Laos, and Greece.

-Jon Hoerauf joined the company as president in 2012, assuming the additional role of general manager in 2016.
-During the early 2020s, Arc'teryx co-produced items with high-fashion brands and designers which expanded their consumer market beyond outdoor enthusiasts.
+Since the early 2020s, Arc'teryx has co-produced collections with high-fashion brands and designers which expanded their consumer market beyond outdoor enthusiasts.

 Divisions

+Their garments, accessories, and apparel are organized into various product families and collections, all aimed at different aspects of mountain activities, with two exceptions: